 The walk today is a steep but steady incline through sugar gum forest to the top, where you will be rewarded with 360° views over the sweeping plains, Quorn and Lake Torrens in the distance.
 The path then makes its way through drooping she-oak woodlands back down towards the start of the walk.
 Along the way we cross paths with the famous long-distance Heysen Trail.

-Tonight we will be able to really make ourselves feel at home at our accommodation, Rawnsley Park Station, as we will be staying for 4 nights.
+Tonight we will be able to really make ourselves feel at home at our accommodation, Wilpena Pound Resort, as we will be staying for 5 nights.

 Day 3: Black Gap to Wilpena Pound